toluolatubosun/nodejs-graphql-boilertemplate/README.md

 ## Email

 Email is sent using nodemailer and your SMTP credentials.
 I also added the coded for sending email using AWS SES.
 You can find it in `src/libraries/aws.ts`

+## Production Notes

+The `copy-files` command in `package.json` is used to copy non-typescript files (e.g. _.graphql, _.tsx) to the `dist` folder when the project is built.
+P.S. the command works only for Mac and Linux users.<br><br>
+Your sever build command should be `yarn && yarn build`, if the server you are using does not come with yarn, add `npm install -g yarn`